 Expense management might be the least exciting part of owning and running your small business.
 After all, seeing the money come in is much more satisfying than watching it go out in the form of expenses.

-Exciting or not, expense management is a key part of business accounting and is crucial to your business’s health and profitability.
+Exciting or not, expense management is a key part of accounting and is crucial to your business’s financial health and profitability.
 And part of expense management is knowing how the different kinds of expenses in your business impact your cash flow and profitability.

 There is more to understanding your business’s expenses than simply monitoring the amount of money you pay out each month.
 Certain expenses—like cost of goods sold and variable expenses—change depending on your sales volume, total revenue, or other business activities.
 Other expenses stay the same, regardless of whether you have a spectacularly good—or spectacularly bad—sales month or adjustments you make to your business activity.